haskelladdict/simgi/doc/simgi.rst

   token.
 Everything within a comment block is ignored by the parser and block comments can be nested.

-An important concept inside SGL is the one of an *expression statement*.
-These are enclosed in curly braces and can contain any mathematical expression involving doubles, the simulation time (via the keyword TIME), as well as the values of any variable or molecule count.
+An important concept inside SGL is the one of an ``expression statement``.
+These are enclosed in curly braces and can contain any mathematical expression involving doubles, the simulation time (via the keyword ``TIME``), as well as the values of any variable or molecule count.
 The values of time, molecule counts and variables are evaluated at runtime and represent the current values during each iteration of the simulation.
-Presently, the following mathematical functions are supported:
-``sqrt, exp, log, log2, log10, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh, erf, ergc, abs``.
+Expressions statements can contain any arithmetic expression involving the standard operators "+", "-", "*", "/", "^" (exponentiation), and the mathematical functions ``sqrt, exp, log, log2, log10, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh, acosh, atanh, erf, erfc, abs``.

 Below is a list of all SGL blocks available for describing simulations.
 Presently, the order of blocks matters and should be exactly the same